Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application

 Within our class of models from Def.~\ref{def:additive-model} and using the almost-surely equivalence definition introduced in Def.~\ref{def:model-almost-equivalence}, we can state the hypothesis test required for dealing with model drift.
 Let us consider a system with nominal distribution $\text{add}(\eta,h;\mu)$ and actual distribution $\text{add}(\tilde{\eta},\tilde{h};\mu)$.
-We define the absence of model drift as our null hypothesis $\mathcal{H}_0$, and the presence of model drift as our alternative hypothesis $\mathcal{H}_1$.
+We define a healthy system -- i.e., the absence of model drift -- as our null hypothesis $\mathcal{H}_0$, and the presence of unwanted system deviations --~i.e., faults: the presence of model drift~-- as our alternative hypothesis $\mathcal{H}_1$.
 Then, formally, we have that

-As a consequence of Remark~\ref{rmk:mmse}, if $\eta_{\text{nominal}}(\cdot)$ is the MMSE estimator built from the nominal distribution, then $\eta\simeq_{\mu}\tilde{\eta} \Leftrightarrow \eta_{\text{nominal}}\simeq_{\mu}\tilde\eta$ holds true for every $\mu\in\mathcal{P}(\mathbb{R}^p)$.
+As a consequence of Remark~\ref{rmk:mmse}, if $\eta_{\text{nominal}}(\cdot)$ is the MMSE estimator built from the nominal distribution, then ${\eta\simeq_{\mu}\tilde{\eta} \Leftrightarrow \eta_{\text{nominal}}\simeq_{\mu}\tilde\eta}$ holds true for every $\mu\in\mathcal{P}(\mathbb{R}^p)$.
 Hence, $\eta_{\text{nominal}}(\cdot)$ can be used as a snapshot of the nominal system to be tested with the actual underlying model via samples $\mathbf{Z}_n = (Z_j)_{j=1}^n$ collected from the actual system with distribution $\text{add}(\tilde{\eta},\tilde{h};\mu)$.